airbytehq/airbyte/docs/integrations/sources/sftp-bulk.md

 ```

 This pattern will filter for files that match the format `log-YYYYMMDD`, where `YYYY`, `MM`, and `DD` represented four-digit, two-digit, and two-digit numbers, respectively.
 For example, `log-20230713`.
 Leaving this field blank will replicate all files not filtered by the previous two fields.

-4. Check `Most recent file` (Optional) if you only want to sync the most recent file matching a folder path and optional file pattern
+4. **Most Recent File**: Toggle this option if you only want to sync the most recent file located in the folder path.
+This may be useful when dealing with data sources that generate frequent updates, such as log files or real-time data feeds.
+Set to False by default.

 ## Supported sync modes

-The FTP source connector supports the following [sync modes](https://docs.airbyte.com/cloud/core-concepts#connection-sync-modes):
+The SFTP Bulk source connector supports the following [sync modes](https://docs.airbyte.com/cloud/core-concepts#connection-sync-modes):

 | Feature                       | Support  | Notes                                                                                 |
 |:------------------------------|:--------:|:--------------------------------------------------------------------------------------|